rust-stuco/lectures/week2/slides.md

 let s2 = s1;
 ```

-Here's one option we could make:
+One way to handle this case is:

 * When we assign `s1` to `s2`, only the stack data is copied
 * We do _not_ create a copy of the contents of the `String`
-* Known as a "shallow copy" in some languages
+* Also known as a "shallow copy" in some languages

 <!--
 Shallow copy gets away from the problem of having to recreate the entire string